earnaz/Harley-Davidson-CAN-Bus/README.md

   Arduino IDE
   CanSniffer_Gui from Adam Varga "https://github.com/adamtheone/canDrive"
-  (Python and other dependencies are required to run the CanSniffer_Gui Check his documentation) Can_Sniffer_Arduino as source for the Arduino.
+  (Python and other dependencies are required to run the CanSniffer_Gui Check his documentation) CanSniffer Arduino as source for the Arduino.
 ```